Things to Do at the Wizarding World of Harry Potter

 This incredible indoor coaster features spectacular 3D cut scenes, 4D effects that will make you feel like a dragon is literally breathing down your neck, and plenty of thrilling drops, turns, and launches.

-Harry Potter and the Escape from Gringotts has one of the most incredible queues in Universal Orlando, taking riders past sneering goblins in the grand bejeweled lobby to the depths of the bank below.
+Harry Potter and the Escape from Gringotts has one of the most incredible queues in Universal, taking riders past sneering goblins in the grand bejeweled lobby to the depths of the bank below.

 The only other ride you can access from Diagon Alley is the Hogwarts Express – and even then, you’ll have to exit Diagon Alley and make your way to the adjacent entrance to King’s Cross Station.